 Pre-doc Psychology Internship

-CAPIC Internship in Clinical Psychology
+Internship in Clinical Psychology

-Half-time interns participate in the program for about 20 hours per week.
+Half-time interns participate in the program for 20 hours per week.
 Half-time interns carry caseloads of 10-12 hours of psychotherapy and receive 2 hours of individual and 1 hour of group supervision each week.
 All interns conduct clinical assessments.

 The internship program includes a year-long series of seminars on theory and technique, clinical, charting and administrative conferences, program meetings and various other professional activities.
 Interns conduct extensive assessments using clinical interviews throughout the training experience.